MT-Resident Scholarships for Entering Students

-The Montana Resident Entering Student Scholarship Program draws together many endowed scholarships and donations into a single scholarship pool known as the Montana Academic Achievement Scholarship (MAA).
-All new incoming University of Montana students pursuing their first bachelor's degree will automatically be considered for scholarships.
-The application for admission serves as the scholarship application.
+The University of Montana Academic Achievement Scholarship (UMAAS) Program draws together many endowed scholarships and donations into a single scholarship pool known as the University of Montana Academic Achievement Scholarship (formerly known as the MAA).

 To maximize grant and scholarship opportunities, new students are encouraged to complete the FAFSA, and apply for departmental and campus-wide scholarships through the UM Scholarship Portal.
 High school students can start earning UM micro-scholarships as early as their freshman year of high school through the RaiseMe program.

 Some students will be asked to write thank you notes to the donors who sponsor their specific scholarship.
 Students will be notified beginning in June if they need to do so.